masugadesign/lab-reports-craft-cms/README.md

 `build($param1, $param2)`

 This generates the report file.
 The method parameters vary based on the Report Type.
-For basic reports, provide the array of report rows including the column headers/labels.
-For advanced reports, provide the column headers/labels as an array followed by the Query object.
+For basic reports, provide a single array of column headers/labels nested within another array.
+For advanced reports, provide a single array (not nested in another array) of column headers/labels followed by the Query object.

 ```
 {# Basic Reports (Example) #}